Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 \subsection{Increasing the number of experimental configurations}

-Because the vertices of the polytopes describing $\mathcal{\tilde{S}}_{\rm realized}$ in Figs.~\ref{fg:spaces}(a)-(c) coincide with the preparations and measurement effects that were implemented, one can safely conclude that the lack of smoothness of these polytopes is an artifact of an insufficiently dense set of experimental configurations, and not evidence for any lack of smoothness of the true GPT state and effect spaces.
-In order to have any chance of detecting small deviations from the smoothness predicted by quantum theory, therefore, one requires a much denser set of experimental configurations.

-The lack of smoothness of the polytopes in Figs.~\ref{fg:spaces}(a)-(c) also means that the volume ratio of $\mathcal{\tilde{S}}_{\rm realized}$ to $\mathcal{\tilde{S}}_{\rm consistent}$ is unlikely to provide a very tight upper bound on the volume ratio of $\mathcal{S}$ to $\mathcal{S}_{\rm logical}$.
-As such, having a much denser set of experimental configurations would allow one to put a stronger bound on possible deviations from the no-restriction hypothesis.
+Because the vertices of the polytopes describing $\mathcal{\tilde{S}}_{\rm realized}$ in Figs.~\ref{fg:spaces}(a)-(c) are determined by the finite set of preparations and measurement effects that were implemented, the observed deviation from sphericity is obviously an artifact of an insufficiently dense set of experimental configurations, and not evidence for any lack of smoothness of the true GPT state and effect spaces.
+A higher density of experimental configurations probed in both $\mathcal{\tilde{S}}_{\rm realized}$ and $\mathcal{\tilde{S}}_{\rm consistent}$ would imply a more constrained set of possibilities for $\mathcal{S}$ and $\mathcal{S}_{\rm logical}$.
+For instance, with a denser set of experimental configurations, the volume ratio of $\mathcal{\tilde{S}}_{\rm realized}$ to $\mathcal{\tilde{S}}_{\rm consistent}$ would provide a tighter upper bound on the volume ratio of $\mathcal{S}$ to $\mathcal{S}_{\rm logical}$.\footnote{Indeed, if quantum theory is correct, at sufficiently high densities of configurations, the deviation of this ratio from 1 will reflect only the unavoidable noise in every state and effect that is realized experimentally. } As such, having a much denser set of experimental configurations would allow one to put a stronger bound on possible deviations from quantum theory, and in particular on possible deviatons from the no-restriction hypothesis.

 There is therefore a strong motivation to increase the number $m$ of different preparations and the number $n$ of different measurement effects that are probed in the experiment.
 It might seem at first glance that doing so is infeasible, on the grounds that it implies a significant increase in the number, $mn$, of preparation-measurement pairs that need to be implemented and thus an overwhelmingly long data-acquisition time.